ciscoheat/superforms-web/src/routes/migration-v2/+page.md

 Since this is a bit of a security issue, `superValidateSync` has been renamed to `defaults`.

 Fortunately though, a [quick Github search](https://github.com/search?q=superValidateSync%28&type=code) reveals that most of its usages are with the schema only, which requires no validation and no `+page.ts`.
-In that case, just call `defaults` with your adapter and eventual initial data, and you're good to go:
+In that case, just call `defaults` with your adapter and potential initial data, and you're good to go:

 ```ts
 import { defaults } from 'sveltekit-superforms'